-Dr. Treffert graduated from the University of Wisconsin Medical School in 1958, interned in Eugene, Oregon, and then completed a Residency in Psychiatry at University Hospitals in Madison, Wisconsin.
+Dr. Treffert (1933-2020) graduated from the University of Wisconsin Medical School in 1958, interned in Eugene, Oregon, and then completed a Residency in Psychiatry at University Hospitals in Madison, Wisconsin.
 In 1962 he joined the staff of Winnebago Mental Health Institute where he developed the Child-Adolescent Unit.
 In 1964 he was named Superintendent of the Institute, a position he held for 15 years.
 In 1979 he left that position to divide his time between the private practice of Psychiatry and a position as Executive Director of the Fond du Lac County Health Care Center.
 During that time he was also Medical Director of the Alcoholism Rehabilitation Unit of St. Agnes Hospital in Fond du Lac.
-In 1991 he retired from those positions and now combines private practice with writing and lecturing.
+In 1991 he retired from those positions to pursue private practice, writing, and lecturing.
+He passed away in December 2020.

-Dr. Treffert has received honorary awards from the Wisconsin Mental Health Association, the Office of Alcoholism and Drug Abuse of Wisconsin and the Wisconsin Association for Marriage and Family Therapy.
-In 2006 Dr. Treffert received the National Torrey Advocacy Commendation from the Treatment Advocacy Center in Arlington for his efforts on behalf of mental health law reform and treatment access for the severely mentally ill.
-He has been listed in The Best Doctors in America, by peer selection, beginning in 1979.
-He resides in Fond du Lac, Wisconsin and is on the staff of St. Agnes Hospital in that community.
-He also serves on the Board of Trustees of Marian University.
+Dr. Treffert received honorary awards from the Wisconsin Mental Health Association, the Office of Alcoholism and Drug Abuse of Wisconsin, and the Wisconsin Association for Marriage and Family Therapy.
+In 2006, Dr. Treffert received the National Torrey Advocacy Commendation from the Treatment Advocacy Center in Arlington for his efforts on behalf of mental health law reform and treatment access for the severely mentally ill.
+He was listed in The Best Doctors in America, by peer selection, beginning in 1979.
+He resided in Fond du Lac, Wisconsin, and was on the staff of St. Agnes Hospital in that community.
+He also served on the Board of Trustees of Marian University.

-n April, 2016 Agnesian HealthCare in Fond du Lac, Wisconsin established the Treffert Center on the campus of St. Agnes Hospital.
-The center provides library access to the vast collection of savant syndrome books, papers, videos and related materials as a preservation of Dr. Treffert's long involvement with savant syndrome, and provides resources to continue and expand research into savant syndrome and other types of exceptional brain performance.
-The center web site is www.treffertcenter.com
+In April, 2016 Agnesian HealthCare in Fond du Lac, Wisconsin established the Treffert Center on the campus of St. Agnes Hospital.
+The center provides library access to the vast collection of savant syndrome books, papers, videos, and related materials to preserve Dr. Treffert's long involvement with savant syndrome, and provides resources to continue and expand research into savant syndrome and other types of exceptional brain performance.
+The center website is www.treffertcenter.com